Insurance keeps you healthy and financially covered when you need it most.

 Who should enroll?

-You need to enroll by the April 15 deadline if you have not already enrolled or you do not have health coverage through your job or a government program, such as Medicare, MediCal or the County's ACE program.
-If you miss the April 15 enrollment deadline, you may not be able to have health coverage in 2014 and you may also have to pay a tax penalty.
+You should enroll if you do not have health coverage through your job or a government program, such as Medicare, MediCal or the County's ACE program.
+If you miss the February 15 enrollment deadline, you may not have health coverage in 2015 and you may also have to pay a tax penalty.

 Call and get help to select a plan and enroll

 We will also be offering free, in-person application help starting in early October.
 Check back for more information on times and locations.